District 3, Ho Chi Minh City: Geography

 It is the location of Xá Lợi Pagoda, the largest in the city.
-The Vĩnh Nghiêm Pagoda is also located in District 3.
-There are many French-style villas in this district.
+The Vĩnh Nghiêm Pagoda is also located in District 3, next to Công Lý Bridge and on Nam Kỳ Khởi Nghĩa Street, directly connected to Tan Son Nhat International Airport.
+There are many French-style villas in this district as in the French Indochina period, District 1 is a business district then District 3 is the residential district for bureaucrats and wealthy families.
 Some notable offices are located in District 3 such as the Royal Thai Consulate (77 Trần Quốc Thảo).

 Wards

 District 3 is subdivided into twelve wards (phường), eleven of which are numbered.